awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

-# Retrieving Data with the Performance Insights API<a name="USER_PerfInsights.API"></a>
+# Retrieving data with the Performance Insights API<a name="USER_PerfInsights.API"></a>

 The Amazon RDS Performance Insights API provides visibility into the performance of your RDS instance, when Performance Insights is enabled for supported engine types\.
 Amazon CloudWatch Logs provides the authoritative source for vended monitoring metrics for AWS services\.
 Performance Insights offers a domain\-specific view of database load measured as average active sessions and provided to API consumers as a two\-dimensional time\-series dataset\.
 The time dimension of the data provides database load data for each time point in the queried time range\.
 Each time point decomposes overall load in relation to the requested dimensions, such as `SQL`, `Wait-event`, `User`, or `Host`, measured at that time point\.

 Amazon RDS Performance Insights monitors your Amazon RDS DB instance so that you can analyze and troubleshoot database performance\.
 One way to view Performance Insights data is in the AWS Management Console\.
 Performance Insights also provides a public API so that you can query your own data\.
 The API can be used to offload data into a database, add Performance Insights data to existing monitoring dashboards, or to build monitoring tools\.
 To use the Performance Insights API, enable Performance Insights on one of your Amazon RDS DB instances\.
-For information about enabling Performance Insights, see [Enabling and Disabling Performance Insights](USER_PerfInsights.Enabling.md)\.
+For information about enabling Performance Insights, see [Enabling and disabling Performance Insights](USER_PerfInsights.Enabling.md)\.

 The Performance Insights API provides the following operations\.